arg0NNY/BetterAnimations/docs/create/parsing.md

 # Parsing In-depth

-By this point you should already have all the knowledge essential for building your own Animations, as it has been covered throughout the previous pages of this documentation.
+By this point you should already have all the knowledge on the parsing essential for building your own Animations, as it has been covered throughout the previous pages of this documentation.

 However, there are a couple of things about the parsing that were deliberately missed that you may want to get familiar with.